Task Force Marne Soldiers visit local school in Poland

-U.S. Army Staff Sgt.
-Bryce Roatch, a tank commander with Bravo “Barbarian” Company, 2nd Battalion, 69th Armored Regiment, 2nd Armored Brigade Combat Team, 3rd Infantry Division, talks about Fort Stewart, Ga., to the Polish students of Primary School Cardinal Stefan Wyszyński in Rożyńsk Wielki, Poland, Nov.
-15, 2023.
-Task Force Marne Soldiers met with students and faculty to learn more about each other’s cultures.
+Roatch believes that it is important for Soldiers to get comfortable interacting with local populations, whether it be in Poland, the Middle East, or wherever they may be serving, so they can build trust and positive relations with local populaces.

+“We’re here for now, but we don’t know where the conflict is tomorrow,” Roatch said.
+“A lot of these Soldiers — they may stay in or they may not — when they become my position, it's important for me and for them to see that they need to be able to trust their community when times are tough.”

 The 3rd Infantry Division’s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO allies and regional security partners to provide combat-credible forces to V Corps, America’s forward deployed corps in Europe.
-(U.S. Army photo by Sgt.
-Cesar Salazar Jr.)

 |Date Taken: